 - Fuente de las Tradiciones (Fountain of Traditions): A previously existing fountain, modernized but incorporating traditional sculptures

 - Río de los Deseos (River of Wishes): A lengthy waterway with fountains along its course

 - Fuente Mágica (Magic Fountain): The park’s largest and most powerful fountain, shooting a vertical jet of water more than 87 yards (80 m) into the air

-- Fuente de la Fantasía (Fantasia Fountain): The 130-yard-long Fuente de la Fantasía is the park’s showpiece fountain; each night, at 7:15 pm, 8:15 pm and 9:30 pm, the fountain is used for a choreographed laser, water and music show
+- Fuente de la Fantasía (Fantasia Fountain): The 130-yard-long Fuente de la Fantasía is the park’s showpiece fountain.
+Three times a night, the fountain is used for a choreographed laser, water and music show

 More Attractions in and Around Parque de la Reserva